yudhiesh/corise-mlops-w3/week3/project/README.md

 $ tail -f ../data/logs.out
 ```

 4. Now when you send any request to the web server (from the browser, or another tab in the command line), you can see the log output coming through in `logs.out`.
-Test the web server with these requests and make sure you can see the outputs in `logs.out`:
+As an example, you can test the web server with this requests and make sure you can see the outputs in `logs.out`:

 ```bash
 {